-Wheel bearing replacement cost can range from $250 to $500.
+Wheel bearing replacement costs can range from $250 to $500.
 It varies greatly by your location and the local repair shop rate.
 Replacing one wheel bearing should not take more than 2 hours.
 Or at least that’s how long it took us to replace it on a Mercedes-Benz E-Class.
-CLS, S and C class are very similar in design so it shouldn’t take much more than that.
+CLS, S, and C classes are very similar in design so it shouldn’t take much more than that.

-So why may you get charged over $500 USD for a wheel bearing replacement job?
-Part of it because of the parts themselves.
-If you buy the wheel bearing from a dealership or local auto parts you will pay a lot more than what you will if you buy a wheel bearing online.
+So why may you get charged over $500 USD for a wheel-bearing replacement job?
+Part of it is because of the parts themselves.
+If you buy the wheel bearing from a dealership or local auto parts you will pay a lot more than you will if you buy a wheel bearing online.
 Some wheel bearings online can be purchased for under $40.
-For example, W210 replacement wheel bearing for Mercedes-Benz E-Class was listed on Amazon for under $25 at the time of this writing.
+For example, the W210 replacement wheel bearing for Mercedes-Benz E-Class was listed on Amazon for under $25 at the time of this writing.

 And if it will make you feel better you can use genuine wheel bearing grease (Part Number: 002989005110 ) sold by Mercedes-Benz on Amazon.